craftcms/docs/docs/nitro/2.x/commands.md

 ## `share`

-Allows you to SSH into a container.
+Allows you to share a local site.

 ```
 nitro share